Luchador/GUD/tools/geditor/docs/FACE_ALPHA.md

 - **Glass or uniform transparency:** use Constant opacity to ignore texture alpha, or Texture x opacity to retain it.

+Fog participation can also be set independently to Auto, On or Off; see [Face fog participation](FACE_FOG.md).
+Fog On cannot be combined with either vertex-alpha preset.

 The N64 uses vertex alpha for fog.
 Both presets using painted A disable fog for those faces and restore it for following geometry.
 Constant and texture presets retain the original fog behavior.
 The viewport and painting preview